bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-For example, in the default React installation, you'll find that some images such as favicon and Logo 512 are stored there by default.
-The general rule for asset storage is that if your app can compile without it, you can keep it in the public folder.
+<p>For example, in the default React installation, you'll find that some images such as favicon and Logo 512 are stored there by default.
+The general rule for asset storage is that if your app can compile without it, you can keep it in the public folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-e.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->